eddieshengyuwang/project_ada_akbar/README.md

 # Research questions
 A list of research questions you would like to address during the project.

-A list of research questions you would like to address during the project.
 We have a bunch of research questions we would like to investigate through this project.
 Below are starter questions which we may augment/delete/add to as the project progresses:
-Is there a correlation between country statistics such as Gini coefficient or HDI and the number of country representatives in the Panama Papers?
+ - Is there a correlation between country statistics such as Gini coefficient or HDI and the number of country representatives in the Panama Papers?
-What are the roles of Fortune 500 companies in the papers?
+ - What are the roles of Fortune 500 companies in the papers?
-How do the timeline of leaked papers look like over the years?
+ - How do the timeline of leaked papers look like over the years?
 Are peaks/valleys associated with certain events at the time?
-What does the map of the biggest tax havens in the world look like?
+ - What does the map of the biggest tax havens in the world look like?
-Which countries are most heavily involved with the leaked papers?
+ - Which countries are most heavily involved with the leaked papers?
-What is the estimated amount of “lost capital” in a country due to tax evasion of the biggest companies in that country?
+ - What is the estimated amount of “lost capital” in a country due to tax evasion of the biggest companies in that country?
 How do the amounts compare?
-What does the black market or organized crime play in relation to the Panama Papers?
+ - What does the black market or organized crime play in relation to the Panama Papers?

 # Dataset